levimaaia/emailler/README-emailler.md

 <p align="center"><img src="img/emailler-logo.png" alt="emai//er-logo" height="200px"></p>

-The AppleII Email Suite consists of the following five ProDOS programs:
+The AppleII Email Suite consists of the following six ProDOS programs:

  - `POP65.SYSTEM` is a Post Office Protocol version 3 (POP3) client for the Apple II with Uthernet-II card.
  - `EMAIL.SYSTEM` is a simple user interface for reading and managing email.
 It works together with `POP65` and `SMTP65`.
  - `EDIT.SYSTEM` is a simple screen editor, integrated with `EMAIL.SYSTEM`.
-This is currently under development (and hence may be a little rough - you have been warned ;) )
+ - `ATTACHER.SYSTEM` is used for creating multi-part MIME messages with attached files.
  - `SMTP65.SYSTEM` is a Simple Mail Transport Protocol (SMTP) client for the Apple II with Uthernet-II card.
  - `REBUILD.SYSTEM` is a utility for rebuilding mailbox databases, should they become corrupted.
 This can also be used for bulk import of messages.